davidbestue/wm_distractor_filtering/README.md

 Analysis of the interference effects created by the distractors.

-As I was not using the corrections in the psychophysics, for the fMRI, the Create_data.ipynb also containes the steps to remove wrong trails and outliers
+As I was not using the corrections in the psychophysics, for the fMRI, the Create_data.ipynb also containes the steps to remove wrong trails and outliers.

 ### Subject_summary_unify.ipynb